Your Tattoo Aftercare

 Because a tattoo is a wound the skin undergoes a healing process.
 The timescale varies depending on the size of the tattoo, but in general the skin will be healed after about four weeks.
 Although tattoo aftercare will vary between studio, it normally involves applying of cling film immediately after the tattoo is finished.
 This is left in place for several hours and should be changed and replaced with clean clingfilm 2 or 3 times a day for the first 2 days. before completely removing the clingfilm after 48 hours

 Tattoos should not be allowed to dry out because this usually scabs, which can lead to loss of ink.
 A good deal of clinical evidence suggests that moistened wounds heal faster.
-Many tattooists, therefore, advise that an barrier cream is applied to the tattoo several times a day, this is not usually necessary while still having the tattoo covered with clingfilm.
+Many tattooists, therefore, advise that our aftercare balm or a barrier cream is applied to the tattoo several times a day, this is not usually necessary while still having the tattoo covered with clingfilm.

 In the first two weeks after a tattoo, it is recommended that people avoid prolonged contact with water (eg, bathing, swimming and saunas etc), which is a potential source of infection and may cause any scab to come off too quickly.
 Some tattooists recommend covering the tattoo with an occlusive agent ,such as petroleum jelly when showering (although, anecdotally, petroleum products are said to fade the tattoo colour and so should be removed after a shower).